Ali Masood

 Biography

-Ali Masood is an Assistant Professor of politics at Oberlin College.
-His research is on American political institutions with a focus on the U.S. Supreme Court and the lower federal courts.
-His work aims to provide a better understanding of the complex ways in which judicial actors, at various levels of the judiciary, interact to shape legal and policy outcomes.
+Ali Masood is an assistant professor of politics and law & society at Oberlin College.
+His research focuses on American political institutions, particularly law and courts.
+Broadly, his work centers on the impact of legal and political institutions.
+He aims to provide a better understanding of the complex ways in which judicial actors at various levels of the judiciary interact to shape legal and policy outcomes.
+His research also explores how scandals, partisan polarization, and elite cues shape public perceptions of legal institutions, including the U.S. Supreme Court, the Federal Bureau of Investigation, and the Department of Justice.

-He teach courses on civil rights and civil liberties, constitutional law, judicial politics, and a seminar on the Supreme Court.
+He teaches courses on civil rights and civil liberties, constitutional law, judicial politics, judicial simulation, and a research seminar on the U.S. Supreme Court.

 Fall 2024